-When children leave Walford Primary School, we aim for them to be Digital Creators, Communicators and Citizens.
+When children leave Walford Primary School, we aim for them to be Digital Creators (Computer Science), Communicators (ICT) and Citizens (Digital Citizenship).
 They will see Computing as an integral aspect of all areas of their learning.
 They will have a broad set of skills to support and enhance their learning, therefore providing them with life skills in preparation for an ever-growing digital world.

 The Computing Programme of Study has been developed to meet the requirements of the New Curriculum (2014).
 It combines a number of skills from the old curriculum and introduces a larger focus on programming, simulations and modelling.